cashubtc/awesome-cashu/README.md

 - [Cashu.me](http://cashu.me/) is another web wallet built on Quasar and Vue.js.
 It is written in JavaScript and TypeScript.
 - [Macadamia](https://github.com/zeugmaster/macadamia) is a Cashu wallet for iOS written in Swift.
 - [BoardwalkCash.com](https://boardwalkcash.com/setup) is a dollar-based CashuBTC wallet built on top of Bitcoin and connected to Nostr.
-- [Shopstr](https://shopstr.store/wallet) has a built-in Cashu wallet for payments that has several features and uses the [cashu-ts](https://github.com/cashubtc/cashu-ts) library.
 - [Safebox](https://github.com/trbouma/safebox) is a Python implementation of a Cashu wallet component that lives in nostr and is intended for use by services that need a custodial wallet for Lightning payments.
 Still experimental
 - [Coconut](https://github.com/zig-bitcoin/coconut) is a Cashu wallet written in Zig.
 - [bullishNuts](https://bullishnuts.cash) is an ecash wallet in early beta phase.